friarswood/protoapi/README.md

 A commit to master will set the ball rolling:
 - docker hub will see the code changes and rebuild and test the image.
 - azure will see a new image in docker hub and deploy it automatically.

+# Steps

+1. Fork this repo
+2. Make changes as you see fit
+3. Create a repository on e.g. docker hub
+3. Point docker hub to your repo
+5. Create a containerised app service on e.g. azure
+4. Point your app service to docker hub, using a webhook
+5. Commit your changes
+6. Profit!